Travelling with bicycles

 Where do I check in?

 Cyclists are to follow posted signage upon arriving at the terminal to check in either at a vehicle booth or foot passenger entrance.
 Ticket agents will provide directions to the designated bike route through the terminal.
-Please select your departure and arrival terminal from the above list of Terminal specific information for more detailed instructions.
+Please select your departure and arrival terminal from the below list of terminal specific information for more detailed instructions.

 What is the process for boarding and disembarking with a bike?

 A BC Ferries crew member will advise you when to board the ferry.
-You will board from the vehicle deck, where you can stow your gear during the sailing (limited bike racks are available on board the ferry).
+You will board from the vehicle deck, where you can stow your gear during the sailing.
 Dismount and walk your bike on and off the ferry.

 You can find the regulation in Section 152 of the Cargo, Tackle and Fumigation Regulations under the Canada Shipping Act.
 For more information, visit tc.gc.ca